 Revere Pewter is a paint color created by Benjamin Moore and its number is HC-172.

-Is Revere Pewter a Gray or Beige?
+Is Revere Pewter a Gray, Beige, or Greige?

 Good question and the answer is YES!
 Benjamin Moore Revere Pewter is considered both a gray and a beige, which is nicknamed greige.